juxor/afaq/markdown/secH3.md

 the republic, it was able to continue its social existence only by abdicating its political power to Louis Bonaparte and the army."_ [**Op.
 Cit.**, pp.
 577-8 and p.
-238] So, in terms of French history, Engels argued that _"by way of exception"_ accounted for over 250 hundred years, the 17th and 18th centuries and most of the 19th, bar a two year period!
+238] So, in terms of French history, Engels argued that _"by way of exception"_ accounted for over 250 years, the 17th and 18th centuries and most of the 19th, bar a two year period!
 Even if we are generous and argue that the 1830 revolution placed one section of the bourgeoisie (finance capital) into political power, we are still left with over 200 hundred years of state "independence" from classes!
 Given this, it would be fair to suggest that the "exception" should be when it **is** an instrument of class rule, not when it is not!

 This was no isolated case.
 In Prussia _"members of the bourgeoisie have a majority in the Chamber . . .
 But where is their power over the state? . . .